 Fast Facts on Iodine Deficiency

 Thyroid nodules (benign or malignant) are low in iodine.
-Iodine therapy can reduce and eliminate nodules; iodine therapy can be effective in either scenario.
+Iodine therapy is reported useful in reducing nodules.

 The RDA of iodine set at 150-290ug/day is quite insufficient to help low thyroid metabolism.